-Nawazuddin Siddiqui on parallels being drawn between him and legendary actor Anthony Hopkins
+Nawazuddin Siddiqui on international critics and film lovers drawing parallels between him and legendary actor Anthony Hopkins

 In the last five years, Nawazuddin Siddiqui has come a long way.
 From lamenting about having no suit to wear for his Cannes debut in 2012 to being labelled as India's answer to Anthony Hopkins at the French Riviera this year.